skttl/konstrukt-documentation/api/repositories.md

 If you have created your own repository implementation, then accessing the repository can be as simple as instantiating a new instance of the repository class, however if you are using the built in repository, unfortunately a new instance can't be created in this way.

-To help with accessing a repository (default or custom) Konstrukt has a `IKonstruktRepositoryFactory` you can inject into your code base with couple of factory methods to create the repository instances for you.
+To help with accessing a repository (default or custom) Konstrukt has a `IKonstruktRepositoryFactory` you can inject into your code base with a couple of factory methods to create the repository instances for you.

 #### **IKonstruktRepositoryFactory.GetRepository&lt;TEntity, TId&gt;() : KonstruktRepository&lt;TEntity, TId&gt;**